Begin to Contribute to Society: Guiding Children Toward Meaningful Participation

 Song: Begin to Contribute

-It starts with a smile, a kind word too
+It starts with a nod, a spark, or a grin

-When you give a little bit of your heart
+When you give a little piece of your heart

-When you share just a little of your light
+When you spark just a sliver of light

 The whole wide world gets bright